What is Pre and Post-surgical Rehabilitation?

 Here is a list of the insurance plans accepted by SportsCare Physical Therapy and Armworks Hand Therapy.
 If you are unsure of your coverage or if your plan is accepted, please contact one of our offices.
 We are happy to assist you in learning about your benefits.

 SportsCare Physical Therapy and Armworks Hand Therapy have convenient locations in Gresham, NE Portland, Clackamas, and Beaverton.
-In addition, Armworks has a location in Lake Oswego and SportsCare has offices in Sandy and Salem.
+In addition, Armworks has a location in Lake Oswego and SportsCare has office in Sandy.
 Location specific contact information can be found here: SportsCare Physical Therapy Locations and Armworks Hand Therapy Locations.